 In addition to Vanessa's reflections, many of those who worked with Harryhausen or were inspired by him add their own memories and comments.
 Ray Harryhausen's work included the films Jason and the Argonauts, Clash of the Titans, the Sinbad films of the '50s and '70s, One Million Years B.C. and Mighty Joe Young, as well as a wider portfolio including children's fairy tales and commercials.

 He also inspired a generation of film-makers such as Peter Jackson, Tim Burton, George Lucas, and Steven Spielberg, and his influence on blockbuster cinema can be felt to this day.
 The Blues Brothers director John Landis contributes multiple entries about his friendship with Harryhausen and the influence Harryhausen had on his work.
 2020 will be the 100th anniversary of Harryhausen’s birth.

 Vanessa grew up around her father's films and creations, and spent time on many of the film sets for which he created special effects.
 She lives in Scotland where she runs a farm and estate with her husband, and is an accomplished illustrator.

-This book is not yet printed.
-Any pre-orders are expected to be delivered around the time of the exhibition Summer 2020.
-Cover image of book may change.
+Any pre-orders are expected to be delivered around the time of the opening of the exhibition on 24th October.